 Georgia Law on Mental Health Treatment Records

-Protecting condential mental health communications from disclosure serves an important private interest and a public interest.
-As far as the individual patient’s private interest is concerned, condentiality is an essential for successful psychotherapeutic treatment since a psychotherapist’s ability to help a patient is completely dependent upon the patient’s willingness and ability to talk freely, and assurances of condentiality and privilege foster the psychotherapist’s ability to function.
+Protecting confidential mental health communications from disclosure serves an important private interest and a public interest.
+As far as the individual patient’s private interest is concerned, confidentiality is an essential for successful psycho-therapeutic treatment since a psychotherapist’s ability to help a patient is completely dependent upon the patient’s willingness and ability to talk freely, and assurances of confidentiality and privilege foster the psychotherapist’s ability to function.
 In the case of Kennestone Hospital v.
 Hopson, 273 Ga.
 145, 148, 538 S.E.2d 742 (2000), Justice Fletcher of the Georgia Supreme Court observed that

-[t]he purpose of the privilege is to encourage the patient to talk freely without fear of disclosure and embarrassment, thus enabling the psychiatrist to render eective treatment of the patient’s emotional or mental disorders.
+The purpose of the privilege is to encourage the patient to talk freely without fear of disclosure and embarrassment, thus enabling the psychiatrist to render effective treatment of the patient’s emotional or mental disorders.

-Since “[t]he mental health of our citizenry … is a public good of transcendent importance[,]” the privilege serves the public interest “by facilitating the provision of appropriate treatment for individuals suering the eects of a mental or emotional problem.
+Since “[t]he mental health of our citizenry … is a public good of transcendent importance[,]” the privilege serves the public interest “by facilitating the provision of appropriate treatment for individuals suffering the effects of a mental or emotional problem.”

 Limited Disclosures of Medical Records or Information

-In Georgia, disclosures of medical information made pursuant to laws requiring disclosure or pursuant to limited consent to disclosure do not destroy the privileged or condential nature of those records.
-Those who receive condential or privileged medical matter pursuant to legally required or limited consensual disclosure may only use them for those purposes and must otherwise keep them condential.
+In Georgia, disclosures of medical information made pursuant to laws requiring disclosure or pursuant to limited consent to disclosure do not destroy the privileged or confidential nature of those records.
+Those who receive confidential or privileged medical matter pursuant to legally required or limited consensual disclosure may only use them for those purposes and must otherwise keep them confidential.

-If you believe that your condential medical information has been improperly disclosed, then please call us at 912-401-0121.
+If you believe that your medical privacy or HIPAA rights have been violated then call us at 912-401-0121, or contact us here.